hookdeck/index-all-the-things/tutorial/README.md

 ## H2.
 Introduction

 In this tutorial, we'll build a Flask application that allows a user to index and then search anything on the Internet that has a publically accessible URL.
 That's right!
 Ask the app to index an MP3 or WAV file, an HTML or Text file, or a MOV or MP4 file, and it will use the power of Replicate AI to create textual representation of that file and the results will be stored in MongoDB Atlas.
-Configure the application to use a specific LLM, and the search results are scored accordingly.
+As long as there's an LLM that can analyze the resource and create a textual representation, it can be indexed.
 Then, all those indexed files, no matter the originating file type, can be searched using text using MongoDB Atlas.
 We'll use the Hookdeck event gateway as a serverless queue, managing API requests and asynchronous webhook callbacks between Replicate and our Flask app to ensure our architecture is structured to scale with demand.

-In this guide, we'll begin by getting an application up and running, and then we'll follow the journey of data through key components and code within the app as the indexing request is submitted, the content-type analyzed, a textual representation is generated, a vector embedding is generated and stored, and the content is ultimately made available for search within a vector search index.
+We'll begin by getting setting up the required services and getting the Flask application up and running.
+Then, we'll follow the journey of data through key components and code within the app, covering the indexing request is submitted, the content-type analyzed, a textual representation is generated, a vector embedding is generated and stored, and the content is ultimately made available for search within a vector search index.

 ## H2.
 Architecture Overview

 Scalability is often overhyped, but it remains an important aspect of building robust applications.
 One of the benefits of using serverless and cloud-hosted providers is the ability to offload work to specialized services.
+Also important to any scalable architecture is a way of ensuring services aren't overloaded, and your application is fault-tolerant.
 In this tutorial, we leverage several such services to handle different aspects of our application.

 First let's take a look at the services:

-- **Replicate**: Provides open-source machine learning models, accessible via an API.
+- **[Replicate](https://replicate.com)**: Provides open-source machine learning models, accessible via an API.
-- **MongoDB Atlas**: An integrated suite of data services centered around a cloud database designed to accelerate and simplify how you build with data.
+- **[MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database)**: An integrated suite of data services centered around a cloud database designed to accelerate and simplify how you build with data.
-- **Hookdeck**: An event gateway that provides engineering teams with infrastructure and tooling to build and manage event-driven applications.
-Note: We'll also use the Hookdeck CLI to receive webhooks in our local development environment.
+- **[Hookdeck](https://hookdeck.com?ref=mongodb-iatt**: An event gateway that provides engineering teams with infrastructure and tooling to build and manage event-driven applications.

 Next, let's see how they're used.

 TODO: image

 - **Replicate**: Replicate handles AI inference, producing text and embeddings and allowing us to offload the computationally intensive tasks of running machine learning models.
+We use different LLMs for analyzing different content types.
 - **MongoDB Atlas**: MongoDB Atlas provides database storage and vector search capabilities, ensuring our data is stored efficiently and can be queried quickly.
 - **Hookdeck**: Hookdeck acts as a serverless queue for a) ensuring Replicate API requests do not exceed rate limits and can be retried, and b) ingesting, delivery and retrying webhooks from Replicate to ensure reliable ingestion of events.
+Note: We'll also use the [Hookdeck CLI](https://hookdeck.com/docs/cli?ref=mongodb-iatt) to receive webhooks in our local development environment.

 By utilizing these cloud-based services, we can focus on building the core functionality of our application while ensuring it remains scalable and efficient.
 Webhooks, in particular, allow for scalability by enabling [asynchronous AI workflows](https://hookdeck.com/blog/asynchronous-ai?ref=mongodb-iatt), offloading those high compute usage scenarios to the third-party services, and just receiving callbacks via a webhook when work is completed.